-Pressing the standby toggle key causes the instrument to save all loaded recall sets, to close the VNA application, to shut down Windows[®], and to go to standby state (see Chapter 3.8, "Standby and ready state", on page 18).
+Pressing the standby toggle key causes the instrument to save all loaded recall sets, to close the VNA application, to shut down Windows®, and to go to standby state (see Chapter 3.8, "Standby and ready state", on page 18).
+Of course, you can also perform these steps manually, like in any Windows session.